jlgingrich/Disnake-Docker/readme.md

 ### `main.py`
 This module is executed by the container to load the cogs and run the bot.
 This module should not be directly edited, and represents the primary automation component provided by this image.

-### `app/cogs`
+### `app/exts`
-This directory is where Cogs can be defined to be automatically imported and attached to the bot at container startup.
+This directory is where extensions should be copied to.
+At container start, the bot will attempt to load any extensions in this folder.

 ### `app/data`
 This is a volume where persistant data can be stored by the bot.
-This is not used by this base image.
+This is not used by this base image but can be used by custom bot implementations or extensions.

 ### `app/logs`
 This is a volume where persistant logs can be stored by the bot.
 The default logging configuration provided by the base image puts a timed rotating log here named `disnake-core.log`.